src-d/lookout/docs/configuration.md

         threshold: 0.8
 ```

-`feedback` key contains the url used in the custom footer added to any message posted on GitHub; see how to [add a custom message to the posted comments](#custom-footer)
+`feedback` key contains the URL used in the custom footer added to any message posted on GitHub; see how to [add a custom message to the posted comments](#custom-footer)

 <a id=custom-footer></a>
 ## Add a custom message to the posted comments

 You can configure **lookout** to add a custom message to every comment that each analyzer returns.
 This custom message will be created following the rule:
 ```
-Sprinf(providers.github.comment_footer, feedback)
+sprinf(providers.github.comment_footer, feedback)
 ```
 If any of both is not defined, the custom message won't be added.